VivekNakrani/ChainLink/README.md

 1. Start the dApp: `npm run dev`
 2. Open your web browser and access the dApp at [http://localhost:3000](http://localhost:3000)
+3. To Use features of this app, You need some testfunds and Account with lens.
+Go to this link and create an account for yourself: https://lens-do-it.vercel.app/

 [Include any additional setup instructions, configuration details, or usage guidelines.]